yzhao062/combo/README.rst

 -----

-**combo** is a Python combination toolbox for fusing/aggregating/selecting ML models and scores, under **supervised**, **unsupervised**, and **semi-supervised** scenarios.
-It consists methods for various tasks, including **classification**, **clustering**, **anomaly detection**, and **raw score combination**.
+**combo** is a Python toolbox for combining or aggregating ML models and scores for various tasks, including **classification**, **clustering**, **anomaly detection**, and **raw score**.
+It has been widely used in data science competitions and real-world tasks, such as Kaggle.

-Model and score combination is an important subtask in `ensemble learning <https://en.wikipedia.org/wiki/Ensemble_learning>`_, but is often beyond the scope of ensemble learning.
-For instance, averaging the results of a single classifier with multiple runs is deemed as a good way of eliminating the randomness for a better stability.
+Model and score combination can be regarded as a subtask of `ensemble learning <https://en.wikipedia.org/wiki/Ensemble_learning>`_, but is often beyond the scope of ensemble learning.
+For instance, averaging the results of multiple runs of a ML model is deemed as a reliable way of eliminating the randomness for better stability.
-Model combination has been widely used in data science competitions and real-world tasks, such as Kaggle.
 See figure below for some popular combination approaches.

 .. image:: https://raw.githubusercontent.com/yzhao062/combo/master/docs/figs/framework_demo.png
    :target: https://raw.githubusercontent.com/yzhao062/combo/master/docs/figs/framework_demo.png